 Noyes Robertson-Coolidge Cemetery

 Built on land given to Benjamin Joslyn in 1815 and later added to as a private association, this cemetery contains about 150 stones listing 247 names whose death dates range from 1815 – 1936.
 The southwest end (Joslyn) is the oldest and contains the grave of Rev. Abraham Wood, Chesterfield’s first minister and that of Bvt.
 Brig-Gen. Herbert B. Titus (See Notable Chesterfield Persons).
-The later northeast section is adorned by the 1890 Ware Gateway and contains the family plots of many prominent 19th Century Chesterfield citizens.
+The later northeast section is adorned by the 1890 Ware Gateway and contains the family plots of many prominent 19th Century Chesterfield citizens including Ezekiel Pierce Family who owned and operated what is now, The Stone House Tavern.
 To find it from Chesterfield Center take Old Chesterfield Road east for about ½ mile.
 The cemetery is located on the right (southeast) side of the road.

 This cemetery is made up of three distinct sections, Spofford Town Yard, Spofford Cemetery Association Cemetery, and Spofford Cemetery Annex.
 To find it from Spofford Village on Route 9A, drive up North shore road, past the Spofford Post Office and take the first right onto High Street.
 The paved entrance is a short distance on the left.